TODAY IS DAY 8 OF OUR BIGGEST EXPOSÉ YET

-Today, the experiment we're exposing is on rabbits: 8-10 week-old rabbits had their jaws drilled into and implanted with up to 6 metal spheres on each side on their jaw.
+Today, the experiment we're exposing was on rabbits: 8-10 week-old rabbits had their jaws drilled into and implanted with up to 6 metal spheres on each side of their jaw.
 Bone growth was then observed via several X-rays over 8 weeks before they were killed.
 All to try and test imaging equipment...

 - Six young rabbits were kept in individual pens.

 - For surgery, they were anaesthetised with three different medications, before holes were drilled into their lower jaw bones.

 - Titanium spheres were placed in the holes, six on the left and six on the right jawbone (for two rabbits, there wasn’t enough time for both sides before they had problems with the anaesthetics).

 - Afterwards, the animals were woken up with another medication.

 - One week later, the rabbits were anaesthetised again and x-rayed.

 - The scans were repeated 8 weeks later and then the rabbits were killed with an injection.
 Their jawbones were removed to be examined.